A beautiful city with the odd imperfection to render it just perfect

 As you’d expect, eateries of all cuisines are plentiful and if Morrocan’s your thing, Les Jardins de Marrakech gets consistently good ratings on the blogs.

-According to Montpellier’s tourist guide, a must-see (as well as the celebrated and refurbished Musée Fabre) is the modern Corum opera house, at the end of a long, wind swept park area off the Place de la Comédie.
+According to Montpellier’s tourist guide, a must-see (as well as the celebrated and refurbished Musée Fabre) is the modern, controversial and costly Corum opera house, at the end of a long, wind swept park area off the Place de la Comédie.
+Covered in slabs of pink marble, it was the subject of political debate in the 1980s.

 When I finally got there, I thought, “Right, I’ve found the car park, where’s the actual opera house then?
 Oh, right.
 This is it.”
 It’s a shame because the delightful baroque architecture that dominates this city (minaret-style rooftops are in abundance too) is a joy to behold and a more dramatic, contemporary counterpoint would have worked a treat, though to be fair, this rather bland building is spectacular once inside.